 A good cup o’ joe can make or break a coffee lover’s day.
 Whether you are sitting on a plastic chair in Cuzco Peru or at a slick downtown café in Buenos Aires with knowledgeable baristas – a good cup of coffee does not only depend on the ambiance, view, price or the people who serve.

-Come with us to 17 best coffee shops in South America.
-We visited all 17 and photos were taken with our iPhones:
+Come with us to 17 best coffee shops in South America and find out why they are worth visiting:

 1. Emporio la Rosa, Santiago Chile

 This was the café we had our first cup of real coffee in South America.

 Emporio la Rossa serves espresso with a glass of water and a complimentary cookie.
 It started out as a gourmet food store and due to popular demand for freshly brewed coffee, tea and sandwiches the café side of the business was born.
 Most people came for the gelato when we visited on a hot afternoon.

 Emporia del Rosa has a few locations.
 We were at the original location in Parque Forestal.
 It had an outdoor seating area under colorful umbrellas and short trees.
 My cup of espresso was hot, thick and served in a miniature sized cup with a saucer.

 Cerro Conception and Cerro Alegre area of Valparaiso has many coffee shops catered to locals and tourists.
 One such place with a strong scent of coffee even from the outside was El Desayunador.
 They serve breakfast all day long.
 This café has rustic wooden chairs and tables.